angular/angular/aio/content/guide/transition-and-triggers.md

 The following is another code sample using the wildcard state together with the previous example using the `open` and `closed` states.
 Instead of defining each state-to-state transition pair, any transition to `closed` takes 1 second, and any transition to `open` takes 0.5 seconds.

-This allows us to add new states without having to include separate transitions for each one.
+This lets us add new states without having to include separate transitions for each one.

 <code-example header="src/app/open-close.component.ts" path="animations/src/app/open-close.component.ts" region="trigger-wildcard1" language="typescript"></code-example>